What is the current status of this program?

 - an institution of higher education

-Funds must benefit disadvantaged communities, as defined on the EPA IRA Disadvantaged Communities Map.
+Funds must benefit disadvantaged communities, as defined on the EPA IRA Disadvantaged Communities Map, which has since been removed from the EPA website.

 How can I access the money?